smokeballdev/api-docs/docs/documentation/Creating-a-Matter.md

 # Creating a Matter

-### 1. Understanding Matter Types
+### 1. Matter Types

 Smokeball comes with a range of pre-configured matter types for different areas of law.
 These are provided by Smokeball’s internal content team and are not user editable.

-A matter type defines what information can be saved to the matter, relevant to that area of law and state / location.
+A Matter Type defines what information can be saved to the matter, relevant to that area of law and state / location.

 ![Matter Types](/assets/images/mattertypes.png)

 When creating a matter in Smokeball we can see

-1. A list of matter types.
-Here, _Financing_ is a matter type, under the Real Estate category.
+1. A list of Matter Types.
+Here, _Financing_ is a matter type, under the _Real Estate_ category.
 2. Representative options for the _Financing_ matter type.
 This specifies who the Smokeball firm is acting for.
 In other words, who is their client.

 #### API - Getting a Matter Type